tband/linux-employ/README.md

 ## iPXE Boot menu
 The iPXE boot menu is prepared for a Live ISO of Mint.

-- After installation, customize the boot menu at /var/www/html/menu
+- After installation, the menu is present at /var/www/html/menu where is can be customized:

 <img width="716" height="393" alt="image" src="https://github.com/user-attachments/assets/f71b35d7-f888-4ce6-a781-b7daf4e78493" />